yaorong0921/CUB-GHA/README.md

 If you use `--rseed 1`, you will use the same 5-fold cross validation as used in the paper.

-If you want to train KFN with GAT-pretrained backbone, please set `--pretrained_dir` to the path where gat-trained backbonses are saved, e.g. `./checkpoint/gat_crossv-True_rseed1`.
+If you want to train KFN with the GAT-pretrained backbone, please set `--pretrained_dir` to the path where gat-trained backbonses are saved, e.g. `./checkpoint/gat_crossv-True_rseed1`.

 Go to the folder CXR-Eye and run `sh run_train.sh` to start training.
 After the training, the models are saved and the final average accuracy is printed.

-If you only want to run the evaluation, please go to `run_eval.sh` and set `--test_dir` to the path of saved models.
+If you want to run the evaluation only, please go to `run_eval.sh` and set `--test_dir` to the path of saved models.
 For KFN, GradCAM visualization is enable in evaluation if you set the flag `--gcam_viz`.

 ##